-So, if you're looking to join this booming industry, we've put together a list of some of the companies hiring—or poised to hire—a high volume of remote workers in 2022 and beyond.
-Also, be sure to search wrkfrce’s job board for the most recent remote listings in FinTech and other industries.
+If you work in one of these fields and see great potential in the future of FinTech, you may be looking to be a part of the growth.
+To help you reach your goals, we've put together a list of some of the companies hiring—or poised to hire—a high volume of remote workers in 2022 and beyond.
+Be sure to search wrkfrce’s job board for the most recent remote listings in FinTech and other industries.

 Divvy is one of the newest members of the FinTech unicorn club, earning a $1 billion valuation after a $165 million Series D funding raise earlier this year.
 The spend management platform has since been acquired by Bill.com, but Divvy still makes its own stand-alone hires.
 Despite a 150,000-square-foot office south of Salt Lake City, Divvy has developed a “FlexWork” program by which employees get to pick how and where they work.
 Divvy currently has dozens of remote positions open in software engineering, sales, marketing, and operations.